Valmet Paper Machines - Infinite Variance

 Fit-for-purpose vision with Modularity

 Valmet saw opportunities with modularity early on and made certain first achievements on its own.
-In 2012 Valmet engaged Modular Management to make a deeper analysis of how Valmet could fulfill customer’s requirement with a modularized product portfolio and how to stage the journey.
-The three months study showed large cost efficiency potentials through the value chain, from sales, via order engineering, production to installation and start-up.
+In 2012 Valmet engaged Modular Management to make a deeper analysis of how Valmet could fulfill customer’s requirements with a modularized product portfolio and how to stage the journey.
+The three months study showed large cost-efficiency potentials through the value chain, from sales, via order engineering, production to installation, and start-up.
 Based on the analysis Valmet decided to use modularity as the tool to implement the “fit-for-purpose” vision.

 Valmet and Modular Management started with modularizing one of the key sections of the paper machine.
-Focus was especially on lowering engineering, procured material, and production cost, while keeping a high degree of customer and product flexibility.
+The focus was especially on lowering engineering, procured material, and production cost while keeping a high degree of customer and product flexibility.

 Illustration: A modular frame structure